 To view existing and available snapshots, navigate to Admin > Deployment > Sandbox Snapshots.
 The number of available snapshots is displayed in the top right corner of the page.

-The All Snapshots section provides snapshot details for sandboxes of which the current Vault is a direct or indirect parent, including snapshots created from a source other than the current sandbox.
+The All Snapshots section provides snapshot details for sandboxes of which the current Vault is a direct or indirect parent, including snapshots created from a source other than the current Vault.

 The Sandbox Snapshots page.